Danish Siddiqui / Reuters

-Rescue workers carry a woman who was rescued from the rubble of a collapsed building in Mumbai, 36 hours after it fell to the ground "like a pack of cards."
+Rescue workers use a stretcher Friday to carry a woman who was rescued from the rubble at the site of a collapsed residential building in Mumbai.

-A sharp rise in property prices in densely populated Mumbai over the past five years has put housing out of reach for tens of thousands of lower earners, many of whom moved to the city in search of jobs, and who now sleep on the streets or in slums.
+A sharp rise in property prices in densely populated Mumbai over the past five years has put affordable housing out of reach of tens of thousands of people, many of them migrants who move to the city for work.

 "Again and again, the same kind of tragedies are striking but the government is not learning anything," said Vinod Tawde, a politician from the main opposition Bharatiya Janata Party.